DFE-Digital/get-into-teaching-app/app/views/content/my-story-into-teaching.md

   Teacher training:
     link: /my-story-into-teaching/teacher-training-stories
     text: >
-      It’s a great time to train to teach, with a wide array of training options and support available.
+      It’s a great time start your training, with a wide array of teacher training courses and support available.
 Find out what you can expect from current trainees and teachers.
     stories:
       - name: Emma